-Tafadzwa Tega (b.1985, Harare) started creating art at 10yrs old, encouraged by his uncle and brother who are also artists.
-Characterized by Tega’s faculty to appraise life spiritually and philosophically, his work probes a range of themes about the human condition including memories, culture, religion and tradition.
+Tafadzwa Tega, born in Harare Zimbabwe started creating art at 10 years old, encouraged by his uncle and brother who are also artists.
+Characterised by Tega’s faculty to appraise life spiritually and philosophically, his work proves a range of themes about the human condition including memories, culture, religion and tradition.
 Tega also tackles identity, global migration and displacement as he explores the untapped potential, new beginnings and legacy.

 Tega’s body of work is radiant, hopeful, resilient and emancipatory.
 Deeply personal, the imagery often oscillates between flamboyant and wistful.
-His oeuvre is filled with symbolism and flame lilies and piles of books often accompanying his figures.
-For Tega, the flower is a symbol of collectivity, healing and renewal, whilst the books betoken the potential to be and become.
+His oeuvre is filled symbolism and flame lilies and piles of books often accompanying his figures.
+For Tega, the flower is symbol of collective, healing and renewal, whistle the books betoken the potential to be and become.

 Tega studied art at the National Gallery of Zimbabwe, where he participated in his first group exhibition.
 In 2008 Tega moved to South Africa, later joining Good Hope Art Studio.
+Gallery Momo has recently exhibited Tega’s work at the FNB Joburg Art Fair 2019 and Investec Cape Town Art Fair 2020.
 The work of Tega can be found in several prominent private collections, including the Leridon Collection, Paris and the Spier Collection in Cape Town and London.